swharden/Csharp-Data-Visualization/website/content/system.drawing/animate-winforms/index.md

+---
-# Animating Graphics in Windows Forms
+Title: Animating Graphics in Windows Forms
+Description: Update and render a platform-agnostic graphics model using Windows Forms
+date: 2020-04-20
+---

 This page demonstrates a simple method for animating graphics in Windows Forms.
 In this example we use the [Starfield graphics model](4-starfield.md.html) which keeps track of star positions and has a `Render()` method that will draw the field onto an existing `Bitmap`.